Configuration

 Specifying a Custom Configuration File

-By default the software will look for config.yaml in the same directory as job_defense_shield.py.
-One can override this behavior by using the --config-file option:
+By default the software will look for config.yaml in the same directory as job_defense_shield.py and then in the current working directory.
+One can explicitly specify the full path using the --config-file option:

 The ability to use different configuration files provides additional flexibility.
 For instance, for some institutions it may make sense to have a different configuration file for each cluster or for different alerts.